Multiple sign-changing and semi-nodal normalized solutions for a Gross-Pitaevskii type system on bounded domains: the $L^2$-supercritical case: Introduction and main results

-The rest part of this article is organized as follows.
-In Section \ref{seclink}, we introduce the notion of vector link and partial vector link, the former is used to construct minimax values that yield sign-changing normalized solutions for \eqref{eq:mainequation}, and the latter derives minimax values that produce semi-nodal normalized solutions for \eqref{eq:mainequation}.
+0.15in This article is organized as follows.
+In Section \ref{seclink}, we introduce the notion of vector linking and partial vector linking, the former is used to construct minimax values that yield sign-changing normalized solutions for \eqref{eq:mainequation}, and the latter derives minimax values that produce semi-nodal normalized solutions for \eqref{eq:mainequation}.
 In Section \ref{Sect2}, we generalize the well-known Br\'ezis-Martin result which is stated for a Banach space to a product manifold setting where the mass constrained problem for Schr\"odinger systems is included.
 This provides a general framework to prove some set is invariant under a descending flow on a product manifold.
-Using the abstract result established in Section \ref{Sect2}, we construct a descending flow with gradient field when all $\mu_i >0$ and $\beta_{ij} > 0 ~ \forall i \neq j$ and with a well pseudogradient field when $\mu_i < 0$ for some $i$ or $\beta_{ij} < 0$ for some $i\neq j $, and succeed to find some invariant sets under this descending flow in Section \ref{secdescendingflow}.
+Using the abstract result established in Section \ref{Sect2}, we construct a descending flow with gradient field when all $\mu_i >0$ and $\beta_{ij} > 0 ~ \forall i \neq j$ and with a good pseudogradient field when $\mu_i < 0$ for some $i$ or $\beta_{ij} < 0$ for some $i\neq j $, and succeed to find some invariant sets under this descending flow in Section \ref{secdescendingflow}.
 We complete the proof of Theorem \ref{thm1.1} and Theorem \ref{thm1.2} in Section \ref{secsign-changing} and \ref{secsemi-nodal} respectively.
-Finally, the analysis of limit behaviors are completed in Section \ref{limit}, and we provide the proof of Theorem \ref{limitbehaviorhsignchanging} and Theorem \ref{thm:semi-trivialbifurpoint}.
+Finally, the analysis of limit behaviors is completed in Section \ref{limit}, and we provide the proof of Theorem \ref{limitbehaviorhsignchanging} and Theorem \ref{thm:semi-trivialbifurpoint}.

 0.1in We end this introduction by introducing the main functional spaces and some notations. \begin{itemize} \item We endow the Sobolev space $ H_0^1(\Omega)$ with scalar products and norms

 \item We consider the product space $ \HR := H_0^1(\Omega,\R^m) $, with standard scalar products and norms